danabananarama/scribbles/soundness/soundness.md

 * _e * x = x = x * e_ for all _x_ in _T_
 * _x * (y * z) = (x * y) * z_ for all _x, y, z_ in _T_

-We also have rules of inference which provide a way of combining statements that result in new statements.
+We also have _rules of inference_ which provide a way of combining statements that result in new statements.

 The basic rule of inference (known as _modus ponens_) is: “if _p_ is true, and _p => q_ (_p_ implies _q_), then _q_ is true” where _p_ and _q_ are statements.

+A _logical system_ is the collection of:
+* the universe _T_
+* the language of special symbols
+* the axioms, and
+* the rules of inference

+#### Proofs in a logical system

 A _proof_ is a combination of statements with the rule of inference to arrive at another statement.

 For example, in Star you can prove that the identity _e_ is unique.

 <img src="./maths_proof.png" />

 #### Truth in a logical system
 Logical systems have _models_, which you can think of as an implementation of the system.